Academic dress of the University of Edinburgh

 Academic dress at the University of Edinburgh is compulsory at official ceremonial occasions, such as graduation and the installations of Rector and Chancellor, and otherwise optional, usually only worn for events.

 Undergraduate dress

-As with the other 'ancient universities' in Scotland, undergraduates at the University of Edinburgh are entitled to wear an undergraduate gown, made of scarlet Russell cord and cut in the London undergraduate shape.
-In recent times the undergraduate gown has been worn most commonly by members of the Edinburgh University Singers and by students taking part in the traditional festivities surrounding the installation of the Rector.
+As with the other Ancient Universities of Scotland, undergraduates at the University of Edinburgh are entitled to wear an undergraduate gown, made of scarlet Russell cord and cut in the London undergraduate shape.
+In recent times the undergraduate gown has been worn most commonly by members of the Edinburgh University Singers, the top table of The Diagnostic Society of Edinburgh and by students taking part in the traditional festivities surrounding the installation of the Rector.

 Graduate dress

 Graduates wear the gown of the highest degree conferred upon them with or without the appropriate hood, depending upon the occasion.

 Graduation

 Male graduands are recommended to appear in black or dark coloured clothes, white collars, and white bow ties.
 Alternatively, either normal or full day Highland dress may be worn with the appropriate hose.
 Female graduands are recommended to wear sleeved black or white dresses, or white blouses and dark skirts or trousers.

 Graduands for the degree of Doctor of Divinity, Doctor of Laws, Doctor of Medicine, Doctor of Dental Surgery, Doctor of Letters, Doctor of Science, Doctor of Music and Doctor of Veterinary Medicine and Surgery must appear for graduation in a gown of superfine scarlet cloth with loose sleeves.

 Graduands for the degree of Doctor of Philosophy appear in a gown of black cloth lined with blue silk shot with brown, bordered with three inches of red silk.
 All graduands must wear the hood appropriate to the degree which they are about to receive.
 Academical caps do not form part of the dress of the university, they are not worn or carried by graduands at the graduation ceremony.